130+ Hobbies to List on a Resume (Examples & Guide)

 Featuring hobbies and interests on your resume can enhance your work experience by highlighting job-relevant skills and demonstrating your cultural fit with a company.

-In this guide, we’ll cover everything you need to know about listing hobbies on a resume, including the following key topics:
+In this guide, we’ll cover everything you need to know about listing hobbies on a resume.
+Jump to the following sections to get started:

-Explore our library of 800+ resume examples that demonstrate how to effectively highlight your qualifications and expertise.
+Explore our library of 800+ resume examples that demonstrate how to effectively highlight your qualifications and expertise, including hobbies, when they are relevant to the role.

-Including hobbies on a resume can make a significant difference in capturing the attention of potential employers.
+Including job-relevant hobbies on a resume can significantly improve your chances of capturing the attention of potential employers.

 While it may seem unusual to showcase your personal interests, doing so can provide potential employers with valuable insights into your character and job-pertinent abilities.